SWC-OSG-Workshop/general/README.md

 #Software Carpentry - Open Science Grid (SWC-OSG) Workshop#
 ============================

-First, a note on why we work on `gh-pages` branch.
-Because GitHub renders the webpage when the HTML and markdown files are located at `gh-pages` branch.
-For example, the HTML and markdown files of the current `gh-pages` branch is rendered at the
+First, a note on why to work with the `gh-pages` branch.
+GitHub renders the webpage from the HTML and markdown files located at `gh-pages`.
+For example, the HTML and markdown files of this branch are rendered at the url:
-url: CurrentWebPage(http://swc-osg-workshop.github.io/general/).
-Since we want all the edits are displayed on the webpage, we want to directly work on `gh-pages`.
+CurrentWebPage(http://swc-osg-workshop.github.io/general/).
+Since we want all the edits are displayed on the webpage and available to the participants, we want to directly work on `gh-pages`.
 This is the standard practice recomended by the software carpentry.

-The current repo contains the basic learning modules and necessary tools to set up new websites for the up-comping worshops.
-We will edit the course materials in the current branch.
-Also we change the general look of the woskshop front page in the current repo.
+The `general/gh-pages` repo contains the basic learning modules and necessary tools to set up new websites for the up-comping worshops.
+In this repo, we will update all the new materials and make generic changes to the woskshop front page.

 The sections below explain: